Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

 \subsection{Rectification Under Beam Search}

-In this subsection, we introduce how to mitigate the issue of suboptimality under beam search, which is achieved by modifying the original label assignment for the non-leaf nodes and the loss function.
-Besides, we provide the theoretical support for these modifications and propose effective solutions for their practical implementation.
+This section introduces our method for mitigating suboptimality under beam search.
+Our approach involves modifying the label assignment for non-leaf nodes and adapting the loss function accordingly.
+Furthermore, we provide the theoretical support for these modifications and propose effective solutions for their practical implementation.